 <version> with the version number you want to

-Add the Jetstack Helm repository if you haven’t already.
+Add the Jetstack Helm repository (if you haven't already) and update it.

-This will upgrade you to the latest version of cert-manager, as listed in the Jetstack Helm chart repository.
+The helm upgrade command will upgrade cert-manager to the specified or latest version of cert-manager, as listed on the cert-manager Helm chart documentation page.

 Note: You can find out your release name using